 There are number of ways to join our club and be part of football’s forward momentum.
 These include:

 We’re committed to building a state-of-the-art football facility for the purpose of establishing a home for women’s football and community football.
-Coupled with our established on-campus gyms and facilities, our resources will be of a high standard and meet the needs of our players and coaches.
+Our resources and facilities will be of a high standard and meet the needs of our players and coaches.

 The new facility will include a synthetic pitch and two adjacent grass pitches.
 The synthetic pitch has commenced construction and is due for completion in early 2019.
 We share these facilities with St Patrick’s College, Strathfield.